cocos/cocos-docs/en/release-notes/upgrade-guide-v3.0.md

 > **Note**: it is recommended to upgrade to Cocos Creator 2.4.3 or above before importing to Cocos Creator 3.0 for older projects, otherwise the correctness of the import result cannot be ensured.

-All the resources in the Cocos Creator 2.x project will be automatically presented in the **Import Cocos Creator 2.x** project pop-up panel, where the developer can reconfirm the resources to be imported and then click the **Import** button in the bottom right corner of the panel to complete the import.
-If the developer wants to switch between imported 2.x projects, click on the search icon button in the image below to reselect the project.
+All the resources in the Cocos Creator 2.x project will be automatically presented in the popup **Import Cocos Creator 2.x Project** panel.
+Developers can reconfirm the resources to be imported and then click the **Import** button in the bottom right corner of the panel to complete the import.
+If the developer wants to switch the imported 2.x project, click the search icon button in the image below to reselect the project.

 ![import-project](import-panel.png)